Fanny-Dupont/DPMLE/README.md

 The [tutorial file](Code_DPMLE_MEE/Tutorial) provides .pdf and .rmd files on how to use the DPMLE, both stationary and non-stationary, on clipped narwhal data with a single track.

+The Narwhal1h2monthdts.RData file contains the tracking data used in the paper.
+Raw data was preprocessed to obtain one location per hour from August to late September 2017.